spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 Once we set that value we actually do the animation.
 This animation brings the offset to 0 or fully visible on the screen.
 The `duration` I set is an arbitrary value.

-Finally, notice that I'm use `useNativeDriver`.
+Finally, notice that I'm using `useNativeDriver`.
 This is an important thing to do when working with Animations in React Native as it will provide better performance of your animations and reduce the likelihood of "jitter" in your animations.

 Now that we're setting the values correctly we need to apply them, which will happen in the `render` function.